meteor/meteor/docs/source/expired-certificate.md

 description: Troubleshooting Expired Certificates Issues
 ---

+Let's Encrypt Root Certificate expired on September 30th and this change is causing some issues.
+We explain the possible problems below and also how to solve them.

+This is not an issue with Meteor or Galaxy, but a natural process if you are using Let's Encrypt's generated certificates.

 <h2 id="commands">Can't run Meteor commands</h2>

 Galaxy and all Meteor servers uses Let's Encrypt, which announced a change in May in this [post](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021) about DST Root CA X3 expiring on September 30, 2021.